plx-pdg/plx/README.md

 > Set the $EDITOR environment variable if you wish for your editor to be opened when starting an exo

 > [!WARNING]
-> The open editor feature is currently unstable, using a terminal based editor causes problems, valid $EDITOR is one of `code`, `idea` and `codium`
+> The open editor feature is currently unstable, using a terminal based editor causes problems
+> The following editors were tested and work fine: `code`, `idea` and `codium`

 > [!IMPORTANT]
 > Only C and C++ exercises are valid for now, java and other languages support is comming soon™